Camden High School (New South Wales)

 Camden High School is a government-funded co-educational comprehensive secondary day school, located in the town of Camden, in the Macarthur region of New South Wales, Australia.

 Established in 1956, the school catered for approximately 1,100 students, from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and ten percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Melinda Brady.
+The school is operated by the NSW Department of Education.